Columbia Fireflies Game Notes vs Augusta

 ---

-SOUTHPAWS LEAD WAY TO SECOND SHUTOUT WIN OF SEASON: Emilio Marquez, Rylan Kaufman and Nathan Webb combined to throw Columbia's second shutout of the season in a 4-0 victory over the Augusta GreenJackets Wednesday night at Segra Park.
-After Marquez allowed the first three batters he faced to single, he held everyone aboard and shut down the GreenJackets (9-11) for the rest of his four innings, allowing five total hits and striking out a handful of Augusta hitters.
-Next, he handed the ball to Kaufman (W, 1-1) who dominated, wringing up six batters and allowing just one hit across four innings.
-The lone righty to pitch for Columbia Wednesday was Webb, who closed out the game with a hitless ninth.
-The three combined to throw the Fireflies (12-8) second shutout of the season, both coming against Augusta.
-Their first shutout came at SRP Park May 6 and A.J.
-Block, Matt Stil and Ismael Aquino combined for a seven-inning 5-0 blanking of the GreenJackets.
+BATS LIGHT UP AUGUSTA ON FIREWORKS NIGHT AT SEGRA PARK: The Columbia Fireflies had eight hitters reach base safely as the bats scored five in the first three innings in a 10-2 win over the Augusta GreenJackets Saturday at Segra Park.
+The Columbia (15-8) bats continued to flip the season narrative on its head against the Augusta GreenJackets (9-14).
+Coming into the series, the Fireflies had been outscored 52-32 in the first third of the game entering this series, and the last three nights, Columbia has outscored Augusta 14-0 in the first three innings.
+Tyler Tolbert entered the game with the bases loaded in the bottom of the second and recorded his first hit in eight at-bats, a double that scored a pair of runs to put Columbia on the board.
+After a fielder's choice, Diego Hernandez dashed to second and Tolbert stole home for his 10th stolen base of the season to score the Fireflies final run of the inning.
+In the third, after Darryl Collins smacked a lead-off single and came around on Maikel Garcia's first triple of the season.
+Jake Means rolled over a ball to short to plate Garcia and push the Fireflies in front 5-0.After that, the GreenJackets' starter Alec Barger (L, 0-2) was yanked, but things didn't get much better for the Augusta pitching staff.
+Tolbert scored again in the sixth off of a wildpitch to push Columbia's lead to 7-2 before Means drew a walk with the bases loaded.
+Means wasn't finished there.
+In the home half of the eighth, he hit his fifth homerun of the season to push the lead to 10-2.
+Those five homers are tied for second-most in the Low-A East League.

-MILESTONE WATCH: The Columbia Fireflies pitching staff paces the Low-A East with 259 strikeouts this season.
-The Carolina Mudcats have the second most punchouts in the league this season with 241.
-Columbia's mark is actually good for the second most of any team in Minor League Baseball.
-The Modesto Nuts have recorded the most of any of the 120 teams, with 273 this season.
+MILESTONE WATCH: The Columbia Fireflies pitching staff paces the Low-A East with 288 strikeouts this season.
+The Charleston RiverDogs have the second most punchouts in the league this season with 274.
+Columbia's mark is actually good for the third-most of any team in Minor League Baseball.
+The Modesto Nuts have recorded the most of any of the 120 teams, with 319 this season.

-GONZALEZ MAKING IT WORK: Fireflies utility man Herard Gonzalez has gone 6-19 (.316) at the plate in his last six games played.
-That hitting streak is tied for the fourth-longest streak among Fireflies hitters in 2021.
-What makes it even more incredible is that the infielder started the stretch 11 days ago, on May 16.
-To put that into perspective, when Maikel Garcia had the Fireflies longest hitting streak of the season, he was able to get a hit in eight games across 10 days.
-Playing in all but one Fireflies game in that span.
-Gonzalez has been on the bench for three gmaes during this stretch.

-I THINK WE'RE CATCHING ON: Columbia has primarily utilized two catchers this season so far, Kale Emshoff and Omar Hernandez.
-Through the first 19 games, the two have had vastly different fortune handling the pitching staff.
-With Emshoff behind the dish, Columbia is 4-3 and pitchers have a 2.51 ERA in 61 innings, meanwhile, when Hernandez lines up 60'6" away from the arms on the bump, the team is 5-4 and has spun an 5.75 ERA through 76.2 innings.
+KEEP THE WHEELS CHURNING: After last night's victory over the GreenJackets, the Fireflies have won eight of their last 10 games, which is the best 10-game mark for Columbia this season.
+Following today's game against the GreenJackets, Columbia starts a six-game set wit hthe Pelicans, who are in third place in the South Division.

 EVERYONE WANTS TO BE APART OF A TURNAROUND: After giving up a run in two innings of relief work at Augusta May 8, it looked like righty Nathan Webb would have another season similar to his previous four years in Minor League Baseball.
 The Missouri-native has a 5.86 career ERA.
-Since then, the righty has spun seven scoreless innings and has fanned 13 batters while allowing only one hit.
-His opposing batting average has dropped from .231 to .121 and his season WHIP is now an incredible 0.80.
+Since then, the righty has spun nine scoreless innings and has fanned 17 batters while allowing only three hit.
+His opposing batting average has dropped from .231 to .150 and his season WHIP is now an incredible 0.92.

+FINDING HIS STRIDE: Augusta's scheduled starter today, Spencer Strider, graduated from Clemson and is making his fourth appearance of the season.
+The righty hasn't allowed a run in 11.1 innings, and in his last outing Tuesday against Columbia, lasted 4.2 innings and fanned nine batters--his second most in a game this year.

 • Discuss this story on the Low-A East League message board...